-For a limited time, the UCLA Blood & Platelet Center will test for COVID-19 antibodies.
+For a limited time, the UCLA Blood & Platelet Center will test for COVID-19 antibodies with select blood donations.
 We are providing this as a one-time test, offered at the time of your blood, platelet, or plasma donation.
 This additional health benefit can help to determine if you were previously exposed to the coronavirus.
 Click Here to Learn More > A Message From Our Medical Director>

 The 2019 novel coronavirus (COVID-19 or SARS-CoV-2) is a respiratory virus that can spread from person to person.
 Symptoms may include fever, cough, and shortness of breath.

 Do NOT Donate Blood Today IF